Gautam Gambhir: Early and personal life

 Gambhir was born in New Delhi to Deepak Gambhir, who manages a textiles business, and Seema Gambhir, a housewife.
-Gambhir has a sister, Ekta, who is two years younger to him.
+Gambhir has a sister, Ekta, who is two years younger than him.
 His grandfather originally came from Multan to Delhi in 1947.
 Gambhir was adopted by his maternal grandparents eighteen days after his birth and lived with them ever since.
 Gambhir started playing cricket at the age of 10.
 He received his schooling from Modern School, New Delhi and did not pursue graduation.
 He stayed at his maternal uncle Pawan Gulati's residence in the 1990s.
 Gambhir considers Gulati to be his mentor and would often call him up before important matches.
 Gambhir was coached by Sanjay Bharadwaj of Lal Bahadur Shastri Academy in Delhi, and Raju Tandon.
 Gambhir was selected for the first intake of the National Cricket Academy in Bangalore in 2000.

 In October 2011, Gambhir married Natasha Jain, who belongs to a prominent business family.
 He currently resides in Delhi's Rajendra Nagar neighbourhood.